AgoraIO-Community/tutoring-reference-app/README.md

 flutter pub add agora_uikit
 ```

-In order to have your video calls be secure, you will need to create a token server.
-And then we can link to it with our UI Kit.
+To secure your video calls, you will need to create a token server.
+Then we can link to it with our UI Kit.
 You can find more information about token servers [here](https://www.agora.io/en/blog/how-to-build-a-token-server-using-golang/).

-Once all the set up is complete we can create a `class.dart` file, and add the following code to it
+Once the set-up is complete we can create a `class.dart` file and add the following code to it.
 ```dart
 import 'package:agora_uikit/agora_uikit.dart';
 import 'package:flutter/material.dart';